Benjamin-Italiaander/Bulk-Import-users-Azure/README.md

 This is a small tutorial how to bulk add users to AzureAD security groups and Exchange Online Mail-enabled-Security-groups.

-### First export a security group of create a list of names by creating a flie with the content showed below and save this file as c:\Users\myuser\users.csv
+First export a security group or create a list of names You can create a file with the content showed below and save this file as c:\Users\myuser\users.csv

 ```
 UserPrincipalName